Connect with others who understand.

 Alkaline Phosphatase

-Alkaline phosphatase (ALP) is an enzyme (a type of protein) that’s found throughout the body, but mainly in your liver.
+Alkaline phosphatase (ALP) is an enzyme (a type of protein) that’s found throughout the body, but mainly in the liver.
 High levels of ALP can be a sign of liver problems.
 Lower ALP levels are associated with better outcomes in PBC, a lower risk of death, and increased length of time living with PBC without needing a liver transplant.

 Models for Predicting PBC Outcomes